Evanlec/xml-provider/README.md

 Use this module as a tutorial or guide to do your own implementation.

 ### MINIMAL REQUIREMENTS
-* Digital Factory 7.1.0.1
-* DF Module - External data provider V3.2.2
+* (Digital Factory 7.2.3.1 + DF Module - External data provider V3.1.9) OR (Digital Factory 7.3.1.0 + DF Module - External data provider V3.2.2)
 * **Important:** to use this module you must create yourself a xml file in your instance.
 You will find the example file to use [here](https://github.com/Jahia/xml-provider/blob/master/src/main/resources/META-INF/xml/edp-activity.xml)